atcol/cfr/README.md

 ### Introduction

-This program reads Java class files and prints information such as the minor and major version, constant pool table and so-on to stdout.
+This program reads Java class files and reports on the class and its structure.

 ### Build